NXLog Agent buffering and flow control

 Stream-oriented input and output modules, i.e., those connecting over the network (UDP, TCP, and HTTP) or reading and writing to files, use read/write buffers.
 You can control the buffer size with the BufferSize common module directive.

 It is important to note that a module instance can create multiple buffers.
 Modules that receive or send data over the network, like *m_tcp and *m_http, create a buffer for each active connection.
 On the other hand, *m_file module instances create a buffer for each open file.
 The size you set with the BufferSize directive applies to each buffer.
-For example, the diagram below illustrates an im_file module instance collecting logs from three files.
+For example, the diagram below illustrates an im_file module instance collecting telemetry data from three files.
 Therefore, it will create three read buffers of 65,000 bytes (the default) each, totaling 195 KB.

 Use caution when defining the buffer size:

 • Avoid configurations that use large chunks of memory.
 Network modules can create an undefined number of connections, each with a read/write buffer of the size you specify.
-Similarly, a wildcard that matches many files and a large buffer is not a good combination when collecting logs with im_file.
+Similarly, a wildcard that matches many files and a large buffer is not a good combination when collecting data with im_file.
 In such cases, consider using the ActiveFiles directive.

 • If a module receives data larger than the buffer size, it will truncate it and record an error in the NXLog Agent log file.